robmclaughliniv/satisfactories/satisfactories-app/cline_docs/systemPatterns.md

 - TypeScript for type checking

 ### 2. Testing Requirements
-- Jest for unit tests
+- Unit tests for data operations
 - Component testing with RTL
 - E2E coverage with Playwright